BarthoP/hello-world/README.md

-# hello-world
+# Hello world !
 Just another repository
 Hi y'all!

-I'm starting a new career path as a software engineer !
+I'm starting a new career path as a **Software Engineer !